 Yet while we teach the big ideas of ethics and morality, it is the small, daily acts that shape our culture.
 A student shakes a guest’s hand in welcome.
 A senior helps his 5-year-old buddy get to class.
 A group of middle school girls embrace a new student with warmth.
 Our teachers and staff are exemplars of good character who seize on ethical teaching moments as they happen.
 We ask our children to ask themselves: How do I own my mistakes?
 What can I do to make someone’s day better?
 Was I the best I can be today?
 In our community, students learn by example.
 They internalize the lessons of character by seeing them played out in our school’s culture, every day.

-Our Kids 4 Kids program is a schoolwide service learning project every fall that involves our entire community in collecting food, clothes, toys and everyday household materials for families in need through the Childhood League Center.
-And early in the school year, our upper-schoolers spend a Service Day getting involved in the community via 30 different local agencies and centers that provides important services to those less fortunate.
+Our Kids 4 Kids program is a schoolwide service-learning project every fall that involves our entire community in collecting food, clothes, toys and everyday household materials for families in need through the Childhood League Center.
+And early in the school year, our upper-schoolers spend a Service Day getting involved in the community via 30 different local agencies and centers that provide important services to those less fortunate.
 There are also on-campus blood drives, for which our Upper School received a 2017 Life Sharing Challenge first-place award, and many other opportunities for students to have an impact.
 For those interested in ceramics, an annual Empty Bowls event is held at Otterbein University featuring bowls created by Academy students to help raise funds for the Westerville Habitat Partnership.
 All of these efforts are coordinated by a student-run Service Board, the largest organization at Academy.

 I just want to thank everyone involved at Columbus Academy.
 Our older two sons are in college and the youngest three are 5 and under so we pinch pennies!
 I was so very surprised by this event.
 We are set on winter clothes for all three littles now and have a great start on Christmas.
 I got a ton of puzzles, which is exactly what I was wanting for them.
 I was in tears that day because I wasn’t sure how we were going to pull off Christmas, and now I know all will be well.
 Thank you again!